Email Tutorial | Free Email Tutorials

 PST files to backup in Outlook 2007

-Open the Outlook 2007 profile folder to backup Note that this dialog only displays the PST files currently opened in Outlook 2007, not all your PST files.
-But this dialog is useful to locate the folder in which Outlook stores all its data.
-Unless you configured its options to store archived PST files elsewhere, everything should be in a single folder, so it doesn't matter which PST file is selected when you click the Open Folder button to launch in Windows Explorer the folder to backup.
+This dialog only shows PST files currently opened by Outlook, not all of them.
+But it is useful to locate the folder where Outlook stores its data.
+Unless you changed the default storage location, everything should be in a single folder, so it doesn't matter which PST file is selected when you click the Open Folder button to launch in Windows Explorer the folder to backup.

 Write down the profile path and backup location

-If Outlook 2007 has problems beyond the point of being able to open it, you will need to restore your profile from a backup.
-For this reason, write down the location of your Outlook profile folder (ideally in a text file alongside your Outlook backup files), in case you need it later on.
-This will be extremely helpful for you if you need to restore your Outlook 2007 profile from a backup (explained further down in this tutorial).
+If Outlook 2007 has problems beyond being able to open it, you'll need to restore your profile from a backup.
+So, write down the location of your Outlook profile folder (ideally in a text file alongside your Outlook backup files), in case you need it later on.
+This will be extremely helpful for you if you need to restore your Outlook 2007 profile from a backup (next section).

 Write down the location of your Outlook 2007 profile and last backup